barryclark/jekyll-now/en/about.md

 ---
-layout: post
+layout: page
+permalink: /en/about/
+lang: EN
 title: About us and our project
-lang: EN
 ref: about
 ---